rusty3699/word-data-chrome/README.md

 - Will be live on chrome extension web store soon :)
 - To DO:- UI, icons, and more features.

+# TO DO:-
+- Publish to Chrome
+- Get User Insights
+- Save USer Insights in DB
 Made with ❤️ Anish Tipnis